Dartmouth-Data-Analytics-Core/RNA-seq-Primary-Data-Analysis-workshop-June-2021/Day-1/01-shell-basics.md

 export PATH="~/location/of/new/executables:$PATH"
 ```

 A command for finding where a program lives in the $PATH is the `which` command.
-This can be useful for debugging environment issues as they arise when trying to use or instal new software.
+This can be useful for debugging environment issues as they arise when trying to use or install new software.
 Check where the executable for the `echo` command is located:
 ```r
 which echo
 ```